KB-3/platformer-game/README.md

 ## Controls

-Use the arrow and space bar, to run, jump, and move across screen to get to flag.
+Use the arrow and space bar to run, jump, and move across screen to get to flag.